ChristieLab/daphnia_temperature_gene_expression/README.md

-This repository contains the data and analysis scripts related to the study: "**Delayed transcriptional response of Daphnia pulex to thermal stres**" published in *[Insert Journal]* (DOI: [Insert DOI]).
+This repository contains the data and analysis scripts related to the study: "**Delayed transcriptional response of Daphnia pulex to thermal stress**" published in *[Insert Journal]* (DOI: [Insert DOI]).

 **Description**